 Migrant labor is fundamental to the U.S. economy.
 However, migrant youth are often invisible and highly mobile.

 The project is closing the gap to education access by supporting online blended learning opportunities via Internet-ready tablets with web access.
-The EdTech Center is developing a mobile screening and assessment tool administered via smart phones and tablets and three online mini-courses to be hosted on our learning management system.
+The EdTech Center is developing a mobile screening and assessment tool (via Magpi) administered via smart phones and tablets and three online mini-courses to be hosted on our learning management system.
+These mini-courses will support further education, training and employment, as migrant workers complete online study for their GED.